 Flying a spinnaker like a normal headsail means you attach the tack to the stem fitting or headsail pendant just like your genoa.
 Having a pendant is definitely a plus with a spinnaker.
-Depending on its cut, most spinnakers are designed to fly higher off the deck then a regular headsail and they don’t work well held low or bent over a pulpit rail.
+Depending on its cut, most spinnakers are designed to fly higher off the deck then a regular headsail and they don’t work as well if flown low or bent over a pulpit rail.
 What you give up by not having a spinnaker tack line is the ability to adjust the height and fullness of the spinnaker for different conditions.
 But at this stage, you’re just working on getting the sail launched, set, gybed, and doused without destroying it.

 Attach the head of the spinnaker to your jib halyard and hoist it normally.
 You won’t use your other headsails at the same time with the spinnaker and the jib halyard is almost identical to a spinnaker halyard, so you might as well use it.
-The disadvantage is the jib halyard will chafe against the forestay when the spinnaker is flying out in front of the forestay, particularly when the spinnaker is to starboard and the halyard has to cross under the forestay.
+The disadvantage is the jib halyard will chafe against the forestay when the spinnaker is flying out in front of the forestay, particularly when the spinnaker is on the opposite side of the forestay from the halyard.
 But if you only fly the spinnaker occasionally and in light air conditions like spinnakers are intended for, the chafing will be negligible.
 And if you follow this strategy to the third stage, you’ll add a dedicated spinnaker halyard that eliminates that chafing.

 Attach the clew of the spinnaker to your longest jib sheet(s).
 What you give up by starting with jib sheets is the length you need to gybe the spinnaker in front of the forestay.
 Instead, you’ll have to learn the more difficult art of gybing the spinnaker between the forestay and the mast just like a jib or genoa.
 You probably already know how to do this well with a jib or genoa, but a spinnaker is typically double the square footage of a jib and much taller.
 Squeezing all that cloth behind the forestay while running downwind without wrapping it around the forestay is a trick that doesn’t come easy but it can be done.